 The Objective of an AME institute is to provide students with necessary knowledge, experience and skill on Aircraft Maintenance Techniques in order to pass the Aircraft Maintenance Engineering (AME) license examination conducted by Director General of Civil Aviation(DGCA).

 This Institute is approved by DGCA (Govt. of India) under CAR Section 2, Series ‘E’, Part VIII to conduct Aircraft Maintenance Engineering (AME) training in Mechanical Stream (Heavy Aeroplane, Light Aeroplane, Piston Engine, and Jet Engine).
-This Approval shall cease to be in force with effect from 1st August 2020.

 Further this Institute is Approved by DGCA under CAR 147 (Basic) to conduct Basic Aircraft Maintenance Training Course in Category B1.1 (Aeroplane Turbine).